bradosia/BookFiler-Widget-QT-Task-Manager/dev/readme.md

 ## Deliverables

-* Clean and commented code that follows the general design already provided and discussed here
+* Clean and commented code that follows the general design already provided and discussed in the readme.
+* Widget is implemented with the interface the header files outlined.
 * A working example [/src_example/example00/main.cpp](/src_example/example00/main.cpp).
-* tasks are selectable and copyable as tab separated values.
+* tasks are selectable and copyable as tab separated values in the clipboard.
+* Widget works and looks as the photos show.